 The death of a loved one is difficult, especially if you are not familiar with the laws and procedures of the local country.
 The U.S. Embassy in Reykjavik provides guidance to grieving family members on how to make arrangements for local burial or return of the remains to the United States.
 The disposition of remains is affected by local laws, customs, and facilities, which may be vastly different from those in the United States.

-Who Do I Contact If an American Dies in Iceland?
+Who do I Contact If an American dies in Iceland?

-Role of the Embassy When an American Dies in Iceland
+Role of the Embassy when an American dies in Iceland

-The U.S. Embassy will provide guidance to the next-of-kin on how to make arrangements for local burial or return of remains to the United States and can relay instructions for disposition of remains to the local funeral home.
+The U.S. Embassy can provide guidance to the next-of-kin on how to make arrangements for local burial or return of remains to the United States and can relay instructions for disposition of remains to the local funeral home.
 In all instances, the U.S. Embassy prepares an official Consular Report of Death Abroad, based upon the local death certificate, and sends it to the next-of-kin or legal representative for use in United States courts to settle estate matters.